 - Stylesheet and citation pattern should comply with MLA 7th or 8th Edition format.

 - Citation MUST be prepared manually and NOT by using MS Office Word’s mechanism.
-May preferably have footnotes, if needed.
-Footnotes MUST be created by using MS Office Word’s mechanism.
-May have endnotes, if needed.
-Endnotes MUST be created manually and NOT by using MS Office Word’s mechanism.
+May preferably have footnotes, instead of endnotes, if needed.

 - A separate cover page should include the author’s name, designation, an abstract of 250-300 words with a maximum of 5 keywords and a short bio-note of 50-100 words.